cal-cs184-student/hw-webpages-sp24-noah-ku/homework1.md

 ![Task 4 Color Wheel](./assets/images/hw1/task4-color-wheel.png)
 <br>

-## Task 5: "Pixel Sampling" for Texture Mapping
+## "Pixel Sampling" for Texture Mapping

 Pixel sampling is a process in graphics that involves selecting specific pixels from a texture map to apply to a model's surface during rendering.
 For this task, we will discuss two sampling methods, nearest and bilinear, and texture mapping for rasterizing textured triangles.